etringer/igp/README.md

 _>y_
 set the x-axis to the next full year

-_>2m_
-set the x-axis to the next full 2-month period

 _3w_
-set the x-axis to 3 weeks surrounding the center time
+set the x-axis to 3 weeks and centered

-_2d_
+_|2d_
-set the x-axis to 2 days surrounding the center time
+keep the start time as-is, and set the end time to 2 days from that

-_6m_
+_6m|_
-set the x-axis to 6 months surrounding the center time
+keep the end time as-is, and set the start time to 6 months prior to that

 _0.25y_
-set the x-axis to 0.25 years surrounding the center time
+set the x-axis range to 0.25 years and centered

 _s2008-6_
 set the x-axis start time to be June 1, 2008